 My road to true financial reform began with the most important step: financial awareness.
 Once I realized how much our finances had derailed, I set out to get a clear picture of our assets and liabilities, i.e., what we owned and what we owed.
 It took months and steel nerves to get a true assessment.
 If I hadn’t done that, we’d still be spinning in vagueness, uncertainty, and fear.

 Get Acquainted with Your Numbers

 Financial awareness means knowing your numbers.
 Start with a blank Excel sheet or the old-school pen and paper.
 Then list:

-- What you own and what you owe.
+- What you own and what you owe is financial awareness.
 Gain a deeper understanding by breaking it down item by item.
 If you have debt, for example, which credit cards?
 Rate of interest?
 Balance?
 How much do you currently paying?
 When are payments due?

 - Then tally the good stuff: What are your assets?
 Home?
 Car?
 Savings?
 401K?
 Same questions.
 What are those assets yielding?
 What is the term, i.e., how long you will be invested?

-Get the details.
+Get the details on financial awareness.
 Simple, yes.
 Easy no!
 It takes time to gather the snapshot, so don’t get discouraged.

 Once you have clarity around your finances, you’ve taken the first step to self-care and financial health.
 Here are the seven step you can find on janet.lombardi.com, that can help you go from financial floundering to solvency.